Graduate – Advanced Nursing Practice and Education (ANPE) (MSN, Post Master’s, DNP) Student Handbook

 BSN to DNP and Post-Doctoral Certificate Students

-Additional face-to-face time (on campus or via synchronous online opportunities) is required for DNP students to provide skill building and evaluation processes to ensure assimilation and application clinical knowledge for entry level into advanced practice nursing in a safe and appropriate manner.
+Additional face-to-face time (on campus or via synchronous online opportunities) is required for DNP students to provide skill-building and evaluation processes to ensure the assimilation and application of clinical knowledge for entry-level into advanced practice nursing in a safe and appropriate manner.
 BSN to DNP NP students can expect a minimum of 12 required campus visits over the full BSN to DNP program of study.
 Students will be notified with ample time to arrange obligations to meet these campus requirements.
 Campus visits are required for the following courses in the prescribed program of study:

-All DNP Students excluding DNP Health Systems Leadership:
+All DNP Students excluding DNP Health Systems Leadership and Certified Registered Nurse Anesthetist:

-• Three – Four one-day visits for standardized evaluation.
+- Three to four 1-day visits for standardized evaluation.

 DNP-NP Students: